 Assertive California Lawyer Delivers Strong Advocacy During Military Divorces

-Determined attorney protects rights of service members and their spouses in the Murrieta and Temecula area
+Determined attorney protects rights of service members and their spouses in the Temecula and Temecula area

 Any divorce is difficult, but when a husband or wife is on active military duty, there are special circumstances in place and special factors that must be considered.
 A divorce, separation or annulment often ends a civilian spouse’s access to certain military benefits but may allow her or him to retain others.
 As an experienced lawyer at Law Office of Heather K. Gray, I represent service members and military spouses in divorce proceedings.
 I understand military procedure and lifestyle, as well as the federal and California laws applicable to military divorce.
 I provide diligent representation for clients in California.